himanshushekharpande/ppnc-v1/content/programs/gnm/_index.md

 duration: "3 years (including internship)"
 eligibility: "10+2 in any stream with 40% aggregate and English"
 age_limit: "17-27 years"
-recognition: "Indian Nursing Council, Tripura Nursing Council, Government of Tripura"
+recognition: "Tripura Nursing Council, Government of Tripura"
 intake: "As per regulatory norms"
 weight: 1
 ---